Tuning LLMs with Contrastive Alignment Instructions for Machine Translation in Unseen, Low-resource Languages

 Our experiments fine-tuned the BLOOMZ models~\cite{muennighoff-etal-2023-crosslingual} of varying sizes (1b1, 3b, and 7b1) for 24 unseen, low-resource languages, and evaluated translation on OPUS-100~\cite{zhang-etal-2020-improving} and Flores-200~\cite{DBLP:journals/corr/abs-2207-04672}.
 We first showed that MTInstruct effectively induced the translation capabilities of LLMs for these languages.
 Building on the MTInstruct baseline, the multi-task learning combining AlignInstruct and MTInstruct resulted in stronger translation performance without the need for additional training corpora.
 The performance improved with larger BLOOMZ models, as illustrated in Fig.~\ref{fig:intro}, indicating that AlignInstruct is particularly beneficial for larger LLMs during MT fine-tuning.
-When compared with the generative variants of AlignInstruct, our results indicated that discriminator-style instructions better complemented MTInstruct.
+When compared with the generative variants of AlignInstruct, our results indicated that discriminative instructions better complemented MTInstruct.
 Furthermore, merging AlignInstruct with its generative counterparts did not further improve translation quality, underscoring the efficacy and sufficiency of AlignInstruct in leveraging word alignments for MT.

-In zero-shot translation evaluations on the OPUS benchmark, AlignInstruct exhibited improvements over the MTInstruct baseline in 30 zero-shot directions not involving English, when exclusively fine-tuned with three unseen languages (German, Dutch, and Russian).
-However, when the fine-tuning data incorporated supported languages (Arabic, French, and Chinese), the benefits of AlignInstruct were only evident in zero-shot translations where the target language was a supported language.
+In zero-shot translation evaluation on the OPUS benchmark, AlignInstruct exhibited improvements over the MTInstruct baseline in 30 zero-shot directions between non-English languages, when exclusively fine-tuned with three unseen languages (German, Dutch, and Russian).
+However, when incorporating supported languages (Arabic, French, and Chinese) the benefits of AlignInstruct were only evident in zero-shot translations where the target language was a supported language.
 In addition, to interpret the inherent modifications within the BLOOMZ models after applying MTInstruct or AlignInstruct, we conducted a visualization of the layer-wise cross-lingual alignment capabilities of the model representations.